 *Be aware that passes can vary with weather any time of year.
 Some may be slick in areas, washed out or snow covered, even if they are listed as OPEN.
 Please don’t go beyond where you are comfortable driving.
 Be safe out there!

 Animas Forks – OPEN BUT VERY ICY AND SNOW COVERED

-Black Bear Pass – OPEN
+Black Bear Pass – CLOSED

 Clear Lake – OPEN